albertkun/ucladataguides/agol.rst

 Attribute Based Symbology
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-8. Click ‘Ok’ to return to the original Change Style pane.
+1. Click ‘Ok’ to return to the original Change Style pane.
 Now under Step 1, select ‘Age’ for ‘Choose an attribute to show’.

    Scroll down to see the six options for drawing styles by attributes:

-1. Counts and Amounts (Size)
+   a.
+Counts and Amounts (Size)

-2. Counts and Amounts (Color)
+   b.
+Counts and Amounts (Color)

-3. Heat Map
+   c.
+Heat Map

-4. Location (Single Symbol)
+   d.
+Location (Single Symbol)

-5. Types (Unique Symbols)
+   e.
+Types (Unique Symbols)

 ..

    |agol_image37|

-9. Select ‘Counts and Amounts(Color)’ and Click ‘Options’.
+9. Select ‘Counts and Amounts (Color)’ and Click ‘Options’.
 Then Click ‘Classify Data’.

    Data classification refers to how you group your data into classes to better visualize patterns across your dataset.
 There are a variety of methods for data classification.
-To learn more about the different methods see Esri’s\ `Data Classification Help
+To learn more about the different methods see Esri’s \ `Data Classification Help
    Page <https://desktop.arcgis.com/en/arcmap/latest/extensions/geostatistical-analyst/data-classification.htm>`__\ .

 |agol_image38| |agol_image39|

 10. Select ‘Natural Breaks’ from the dropdown menu and keep the number of classes at 4.
 Then select ‘10’ from the ‘Round classes’ dropdown menu.
 Notice how the breaks change and how the classification type changes to ‘Manual Breaks’.